kkm24132/ReinforcementLearning/07_PolicyGradientMethods/ReadMe.md

 ### Solutions to Exercises

-- **13.1: Use your knowledge of the gridworld and its dynamics to determine an exact symbolic expression for the optimal probability of selecting the right action in Example 13.1.**
+- **Exercise 13.1: Use your knowledge of the gridworld and its dynamics to determine an exact symbolic expression for the optimal probability of selecting the right action in Example 13.1.**
   - Let's consider p = P(Right), hence P(Left) = 1-p
   - Then we will label states 1-3 from Right to Left
   - Value of Terminal state is set to 0